alanjohnck/AI_hub_Application/README.md

 3.Technologies Used:

 --->flutter packages

---->tts package for text to speach
+--->tts package for text to speech

 --->API for text extraction

 --->Animation kits

 --->firebase